tikv/community/votes/0137-liuzix-as-tikv-committer.md

-# A Vote for kennytm as TiKV Reviewer
+# A Vote for liuzix as TiKV Reviewer

 ## Proposal